-- 3. The modulation period (distance between maxima) can be slightly adjusted to change the phase of the beam inside the RFQ cells, and the amplitude of the modulation can be changed to change the accelerating gradient → we can start at -90° phase (linac) with some bunching cells, progressively bunch the beam (adiabatic bunching channel), and only in the last cells switch on the acceleration.
+3. The modulation period (distance between maxima) can be slightly adjusted to change the phase of the beam inside the RFQ cells, and the amplitude of the modulation can be changed to change the accelerating gradient → we can start at -90° phase (linac) with some bunching cells, progressively bunch the beam (adiabatic bunching channel), and only in the last cells switch on the acceleration.

-- An RFQ has 3 basic functions:

-- 1. Adiabatically bunching of the beam.
+- Adiabatically bunching of the beam.

 - 2. Focusing, on electric quadrupole.

-- 3. Accelerating.
+- Accelerating.